Brasov: From the German Kronstadt to the City of Stalin

 Powered up by the accelerated industrial development during communism, Brasov became the city of Stalin, a city that, nonetheless, found the courage to revolt against the shortages and absurdity of the regime in 1987.

 Attractions in Brasov

 Brasov has plenty of attractions to offer and you need at least one full weekend to explore it properly.
 The medieval sites and the old churches are on the list of every visitor, but Brasov has even more options in store.

 The Black Church is the most famous medieval monument in Brasov.
 Over 600 years old, this is the largest hall-church east of Vienna and one of the most impressive Gothic-style buildings from this corner of Europe.
-The church was seriously damaged by the fire of 1689 that destroyed much of the city.
+The church was seriously damaged by the great fire of 1689 that destroyed much of the city.
 Its walls were blackened by the flames and the church, originally named Saint Mary, became known as the Black Church.

 Easy to spot on a taller hill close the old city center, this fortress was first mentioned in 1529 and was used for centuries as part of the city’s defensive mechanism.
 Enlarged and modernized many times, the fortress was also a prison and a military base.
 It’s currently closed for visitors, but you can still walk up to the plateau for a great of Brasov.

-Check a complete list of the Top 10 Things To Do in Brasov
+Check a complete list of the Top 10 Things To Do in Brasov.

 Brasov is an excellent starting point for many hikes in the nearby Bucegi or Piatra Craiului Mountains.